 Means Test: What counts as means?

 Income

-The first €150 of weekly earnings is completely disregarded - so it won't affect your OFP.
-Half of the remainder of your weekly earnings up to €425 is counted as means.
-If you earn more than €425 a week then you won't qualify for OFP.
+The first \in 165 of weekly earnings is disregarded - so it won't affect your OFP.
+Half the remainder of your gross earnings per week (there is no upper cap), is assessed as means.